sunil1979/debt_collection_agency_webapp/README.md

 ## Settings

 Make sure to visit the Settings and update values.
-Without updating settings, the application will not work.
+Without updating settings, the application will not work.use the cu

 ## Running with Docker